Bernard Indyke

 Bernard W. Indyke (aka Bernard S. Indyke) born December 1933, confirmed deceased per Deutsche Bank KYC.
 Wife: Retha Elizabeth Shears.
 Addresses: 477 FDR Dr Apt M601 NYC, 2 Kean CT Livingston NJ, 15 Country Club Dr Monroe Township NJ, 4 Palmer CT East Brunswick NJ.
 SSN prefix 069-26.
 Phone (732) 656-7813, (973) 597-1165.

-Complete Indyke family tree from DB KYC: Bernard W. (b.12/1933, deceased) married Retha E. Shears.
-Children include: Darren K. Indyke (b.2/1965), Sharon E. Indyke, Tobi F. Indyke (aka Bernstein, b.10/1964), Scott Edward Indyke (age 53 in ~2018).
-Darren's household: Hannah Indyke, Samantha Indyke, Michelle F. Saipher (wife, maiden name).
-Also associated: Danielle N. Benowitz (aka Indyke), Brian K. Becker.
+Indyke family tree drawn from Deutsche Bank KYC records.
+Bernard W. (b.12/1933, deceased) married Retha E. Shears.
+Children include Darren K. Indyke (b.2/1965), Sharon E. Indyke, Tobi F. Indyke (aka Bernstein, b.10/1964), and Scott Edward Indyke (age 53 in ~2018).
+Darren's household includes Hannah Indyke, Samantha Indyke, and Michelle F. Saipher (wife, maiden name).
+Also associated: Danielle N. Benowitz (aka Indyke) and Brian K. Becker.

 Bernard W. Indyke born 12/31/1933 Brooklyn NY to David Indyke and Rose Friedman.
 Married Sharon Elaine Baskin.
 Died 7/25/2005 Jamesburg NJ.
 Father of Darren K. Indyke.